jolzem/starttree.sh/README.md

 ## Installation

 ### Chrome / Chromium
-1. Clone git Repo
+1. Clone git repo
-2. Go to Extensions
+2. Go to extensions
 3. Toggle Developer mode on
 4. Click on Load Unpacked
 5. Select the directory you cloned the git repo